 - Let everything heat gently together until softly simmering, about 15 to 20 minutes.

-- from the heat and squash the contents with a potato masher to release more juices.
+- Remove the pan from the heat and squash the contents with a potato masher to release more juices.

 - Return the syrup to a clean saucepan and place over medium-high heat to bring to a boil.

 - As soon as it reaches a boil, use a ladle to add the syrup into half-pint (8 ounce) or pint (475 ml) jars, leaving ¼ inch (6 mm) of headspace.

 - Moisten a paper towel with vinegar and wipe the rims of the jars clean.
 Place lids on the jars and fasten appropriately, whether it’s turning a ring to fingertip tightness or fixing clamps in place.

 - Use canning tongs to transfer the jars to a canner full of boiling water that covers the jars by 2 inches (5 cm).

 - Put the lid of the canner in place, return the water to a boil and process for 10 minutes.

 - Carefully transfer the jars to a towel-lined counter or wire cooling rack and allow them to cool completely, preferably overnight, before removing any rings, wiping the jars clean and labeling.